martis42/depend_on_what_you_use/README.md

 | `extra_ignore_include_paths` | List of include paths which are ignored by the analysis.
 If `ignore_include_paths` is specified as well, both list are combined.
 If `ignore_include_paths` is not set, the default list of standard library headers is extended.                                                                              |
 | `ignore_include_patterns`    | List of patterns for include paths which are ignored by the analysis.
 Patterns have to be compatible to Python [regex syntax](https://docs.python.org/3/library/re.html#regular-expression-syntax).
 The [match](https://docs.python.org/3/library/re.html#re.match) function is used to process the patterns. |

-Examples and the correct format can be seen at the [custom config test cases](test/aspect/custom_config).
+Examples and the correct format can be seen at the [ignore_includes test cases](test/aspect/ignore_includes).

 ## Skipping targets